 When we build and ship FireDaemon Fusion, we try to ensure it contains the most recent version of OpenSSL.
-We thought it would be useful to make our OpenSSL Binary Distribution available for download for others to use in their own software projects.
+We thought it would be useful to make our OpenSSL Binary Distribution available for you to download and use in a standalone fashion or in your own their own software projects.

-OpenSSL keeps an informal list of available 3rd-party maintained binaries.
-Here's our summary:
+OpenSSL maintains a list of 3rd-party maintained binary distributions of OpenSSL.
+Here's our binary distribution summary:

 Whenever we release an updated version of FireDaemon Fusion or OpenSSL gets updated with security fixes, we will ship FireDaemon Fusion with the latest version of OpenSSL_1_1_1-stable available.
-We are currently shipping OpenSSL-1.1.1h-dev at commit OpenSSL_1_1_1g-100-g6328d3673f as reported by:
+We are currently shipping OpenSSL-1.1.1i-dev at commit OpenSSL_1_1_1h-18-g25fa346e90 as reported by:

 git describe --always --tag --long --first-parent --dirty